aashuprasad04/Java-Learning-Journey/Strings/README.md

 s1   s2
 ```
 - Both variables refer to same memory location.
+- If a string already exists in SCP, Java does not create a new object, it reuses the existing one.

 #### 2. String Object (Using new keyword) => Use heap memory
 ```java